stories.

 About

-BalkanStoryMap, a storymap collection and publication
+BalkanStoryMap, a story map collection

-This project was implemented in collaboration between SpaceSyntaKs in Prishtina and KANA / ko ako ne arhitekt? in Podgorica.
-It is part of the "Culture and Creativity for the Western Balkans'' program, funded by the European Union.
+BalkanStoryMap is part of the "Culture and Creativity for the Western Balkans'' program, funded by the European Union.
 BalkanStoryMap is one of the projects selected for funding by the Culture and Creativity for the Western Balkans project under the thematic window Artistic Co-productions.

 Culture and Creativity for the Western Balkans (CC4WBs) is a project funded by the European Union that aims to foster dialogue in the Western Balkans by enhancing the cultural and creative sectors for increased socio-economic impact.